titon/framework/readme.md

 ## Testing ##

-Titon comes packaged with a Vagrant box and a handful of bash scripts to ease the testing process.
+Titon comes packaged with a Vagrant box and a handful of Python scripts to ease the testing process.
 Boot up the Vagrant instance with `vagrant up` and SSH into the box with `vagrant ssh`.
 Once in Vagrant, you can run the following command to run all tests.